98rahul/gatsby-portfolio/README.md

 The fastest way to combine your favorite tools and APIs to build the fastest sites, stores, and apps for the web.
 And also the best place to build, deploy, and host your Gatsby sites.

-`Cool things are have no dependency for example:- hovering effect it's pure written no packages were used `
+`Cool things have no dependency, for example, hovering effects.
+They're pure code; no packages were used.
+`

 ![image](https://github.com/98rahul/gatsby-portfolio/assets/71221556/cdc46fd8-7734-4944-a679-cf32418ce88e)